 Thankfully, the coming out story isn’t a suicide scenario.
 Simon’s family and friends are smart, thoughtful people.
 I say this so you don’t worry about coming home from the theater in tears.
 Remember — it’s a light John Hughes-type flick.
 Hughes wanted you to laugh, fret a little, and feel positive in the end.
 Mission accomplished.

 Don’t look for a lot of depth.
-Still, Love, Simon is the best film I’ve seen in 2018.
+Still, Love, Simon is the best film I’ve seen so far in 2018.